 Do you have a default search browser you use when looking for family accommodations?
 Always end up at the same old places, regretting the same old decisions about what you’ve booked?
 Shaking your head in disbelief about how far off the mark reviews you read were?

-When I’m travelling with my kids, choosing the right family accommodations is one of the key components for me; knowing that I have chosen the best possible place to stay, with the facilities I need and in a fabulous location removes so many layers of stress so we can actually sit back and enjoy our holiday time once we are there.
+When I’m traveling with my kids, choosing the right family accommodations is one of the key components for me; knowing that I have chosen the best possible place to stay, with the facilities I need and in a fabulous location removes so many layers of stress so we can actually sit back and enjoy our holiday time once we are there.

 Here’s some of my top accommodation finding tips for modern family travelers – first shared with Epic Education Radio podcast, but handily in print here for you – on how you can use technology and search tools to pick out the best hotel accommodation for family travel.